Isomux Design and Architecture

 Safety Hooks

 I run all my agents in bypassPermissions mode.
-Isomux injects PreToolUse hooks into every SDK session that block dangerous commands before they execute.
+Isomux injects PreToolUse hooks into every Claude SDK session that block dangerous commands before they execute.
+Codex agents don't have equivalent hooks — Codex 0.130 doesn't expose a programmatic register-from-client surface, as noted earlier.

 - Git safety: blocks destructive git commands.